thorpej/nabud/README.md

 allow programs running on the NABU to access up to 256 "slots" of cloud storage that are cached in the server.
 This opens up a lot of exciting opportunities for things like downloadable game levels, music tracks, etc.
+* nabud now builds on Linux (built and tested on Ubuntu 22.04 LTS).

 ### nabud-0.7.1
 * Fix a compiler warning that was happening with some versions of Xcode on macOS.